kawasak1/Light-Seeking-Car-Project/README.md

-# Arduino Light Following Robot
+# Arduino Light Seeking Robot

-The following project provides the full code for an Arduino-based light following robot.
+The following project provides the full code for an Arduino-based light-seeking robot.
 A servo motor robot that seeks out the brightest light source it can find.

 ## Description